Schools, Colleges To Remain Closed Today

-Srinagar—Schools and colleges across Kashmir Valley shall remain closed on Monday according to government odes issued here.
-Also, all exams of Kashmir University and central university have also been postponed scheduled
+Srinagar—Authorities have decided to keep schools and colleges closed for one more day as “precautionary measure” even Kashmir University cancelled all examinations scheduled on Tuesday.

-An official spokesman of the department said the decision has been taken as a precautionary measure to avoid law and order situation in the Valley.
+A spokesman of the education department said the measure has been taken to in view of the apprehension about “law and order” situation in the Kashmir Valley.

+The schools and colleges remained closed on Monday following killing of 13 militant and four civilians in south Kashmir’s Shopian and Anantnag district on Sunday.
+Kashmir University and Central University of Kashmir had also cancelled all exams scheduled for Monday.

+More than two hundred people had suffered injuries in government action to curb the clashes that ensued the killing of the militants at three places in two districts.
+Most of the protesters have suffered pellet injuries, many of them in eyes, while few even sustained bullet injuries.

 Be part of Open Journalism